 Each product has strong wording and disclaimers, confirming these products are not cures or treatments.
 “This is not to be used in kids with diagnosed food allergy, this is not oral immunotherapy, this is not for kids with a sensitivity,” stresses pediatrician Dr. Wendy Sue Swanson, who’s the chief medical officer for the new SpoonfulOne product launched in October by Before Brands, a California-based company.

 Allergist Erstein founded Hello, Peanut! – a product that in September, 2017 got the approval of the U.S. Food and Drug Administration (FDA) to make a qualified health claim that links early peanut introduction and peanut allergy prevention.
 Hello, Peanut! offers parents packets that are a pre-measured mix of organic ground peanut powder and sprouted oat flakes, which are fed to baby on a schedule of increasing amounts.
-Another new company, Simply Peanut, offers organic peanut flour combined with a powdered vitamins supplement that can be added to baby food or formula.

 “There have been great strides over the last few years and validated medical research performed that indicates early introduction of peanuts can help prevent a peanut allergy from developing,” says Erstein.
 He sees Hello, Peanut! as helping “provide parents with the tools to be proactive and allay their anxiety with a guided and gradual introduction to peanut.”